LUMCMRI/mri_safety_cases/en_US/Gravida/advies.md

-# Gravida scan met verrassing
+# Gravida with a surprise

-## Advies
+## Advice

-* veldsterkte 1.5 of 3T
+* Field strength 1.5 or 3T
-* geen speciale restricties in SAR nodig
+* No special restrictions in SAR necessary
-* moeder rustig laten bewegen in het magnetisch veld van de scanner
+* Let mother move slowly in the magnetic field of the scanner
-* NB: Overleg met de radioloog op welke anatomische gebieden de focus van de diagnose zal liggen, gezien de afmetingen van de artefacten kan het nodig zijn om scans te optimaliseren voor reductie van metaal-artefacten.
+* Note: Consult with the radiologist on which anatomical areas will be the focus of the diagnosis, given the size of the artifacts, it may be necessary to optimize scans for reduction of metal artifacts.